opendp/opendp/docs/source/contributing/development-environment.rst

 The documentation build is described in the `docs/README.md <https://github.com/opendp/opendp/tree/main/docs#readme>`_.

-For more on our LaTex proof patterns, see :doc:`proof-initiation`.
+For more on our LaTex proof patterns, see :doc:`init/proof-initiation`.

 Release Process
 -----------------